 Liz Claman joined FOX Business Network (FBN) as an anchor in October 2007.
-She anchors Countdown to the Closing Bell with Liz Claman (weekdays 3-4PM/ET) as well as co-anchors After the Bell (weekdays 4-5PM/ET).
+She anchors Countdown to the Closing Bell with Liz Claman (weekdays 3-4PM/ET).

 Her October debut on FBN included an exclusive interview with Berkshire Hathaway CEO and legendary investor Warren Buffett.
 Throughout her tenure at FBN, Claman has conducted exclusive interviews with former Intel CEO Paul Otellini, former Ford CEO Alan Mulally, Google Executive Chairman Eric Schmidt, JPMorgan Chase Chairman and CEO Jamie Dimon, former United States Treasury Secretary Timothy Geithner, as well as joint interviews with Buffett, Berkshire Hathaway Vice Chairman Charlie Munger and Microsoft co-founder Bill Gates at Berkshire Hathaway’s Annual Shareholder meetings in Omaha, Nebraska..

 Prior to joining FBN, Claman served as an anchor at CNBC, most recently anchoring Morning Call and Cover to Cover.
 During her time at CNBC, Claman has interviewed major financial newsmakers, including Warren Buffett, Commerce Secretary Carlos Gutierrez, and former Treasury Secretary John Snow.
 She has also anchored Wake Up Call, Market Watch, and Today’s Business.